CosmWasm/wasmd/docs/validators/kms/kms_ledger.md

 ## Gaia configuration

-You need to enable KMS access by editing `.gaiad/config/config.toml`.
-In this file, modify `priv_validator_laddr` to create a listening address/port or a unix socket in `gaiad`.
+You need to enable KMS access by editing `.wasmd/config/config.toml`.
+In this file, modify `priv_validator_laddr` to create a listening address/port or a unix socket in `wasmd`.

 For example: